Randommood/LDX3/README.md

 * Reflections & Takeaways

 ## Thank you!
-Thank you to everyonw who helped with feedback, resources, and advice for this talk.
-Special thanks to: Patrick Hamann, Monique Barbanson, Jonathan Speek, Frank Denis
+Thank you to everyone who helped with feedback, resources, and advice for this talk.
+Special thanks to: Patrick Hamann, Monique Barbanson, Jonathan Speek, and Frank Denis

 ## References